 - For 10 minute questions you can log in to our Quick Connect Sessions.
-They occur Monday through Thursday between 10am and 3pm and Fridays between 10am and 12pm.
+They occur Monday through Thursday from 10am to 12:30pm and 4:30pm to 5:30pm, and Fridays between 10am and 12pm.

 - You can sign up for a 1 hour Comprehensive Appointment if you have a strong idea of your major and goal.
 Appointments open to sign up for at 8am each weekday for two weeks in advance (ex. on a Tuesday all of the Tuesday after next appointments will open up), they usually fill up within the hour of them opening.

 - First time college students can sign up for a New Student SEP Session.